 With support from the US Department of State, IOM Mongolia is currently working with IOM regional offices in China and Hong Kong to maximize the impact and sustainability of bilateral cooperation on trafficking in persons.
 The project will support the efforts and capacity of the Mongolian Government and civil society in investigation and prosecution of trafficking, and victim support, including through support for full implementation of Mongolia's 2012 Anti-trafficking Law.
 Capacity gained through improved bilateral cooperation will also have a significant, positive impact on counter-trafficking and victim protection efforts in Mongolia, People’s Republic of China, and Hong Kong Special Administrative Region (Hong Kong SAR) which operates under its own, separate legal and law enforcement system.

 The objective of Assisted Voluntary Return and Reintegration (AVRR) is to provide assistance for the period immediately after return of Mongolian nationals from abroad to help them settle and reintegrate.
 It is not intended as long-term assistance, but aims to help returnees in the process of reintegrating in society and return to a normal life.

 The reintegration assistance may typically consist of one or more of the following components: vocational training courses; formal education for adults and/ or children; language courses; access to job placements; assistance in providing necessary tools for self-employment initiatives; information on job placements; and advice and referral to services available locally.

 IOM has been supporting Mongolian nationals abroad to return home well before 2008.
 This AVR scheme has helped over 5,000 Mongolians find their way safely back to their home country.
-In 2015 alone, 565 individuals benefitted from return and reintegration assistance to Mongolia.
+In 2017 alone, 226 individuals benefitted from return, from over 11 countries, and reintegration assistance to Mongolia.

 - Strengthening Migration Management in Mongolia (2010-2011).
 For more information on project outcomes, see the Project Factsheet.